 Intensives meet once a week for a double period for 8 to 10 weeks.
 There are three sessions during the school year.
 Intensives are led by middle school teachers or guest instructors.

-Here are last fall's Middle School Intensives.
+Here are this fall's Middle School Intensives.

 Advanced Magic: The Gathering - We will study and practice the more advanced aspects of the Magic: The Gathering trading card game by drafting and building decks.
 We will focus on statistics and probability in deck building and play strategy, mathematical and language concepts embedded within the structure of the game, and strategic thinking and resource allocation.
 All experience levels welcome, though a familiarity with the basics of the game would be best for this course.

 End Extinction - Students will explore how the San Diego Zoo has contributed to recovery efforts of several at-risk species, including the African Elephant, California Condor, Desert Tortoise, and Polar Bear.
 By learning about and engaging in lab work based on current research being conducted at the zoo, students will broaden their understanding of their role in the conservation of animals that are currently under threat.
 The course will culminate in an animal behavior inquiry project in which students select and study an organism through a webcam.
 Projects will be shared on the final day of intensives.

 Folk Dance and Music - Students will have the opportunity to learn basic dance steps and formations in addition to play traditional songs on ukulele, guitar, bass, violin, keyboard, washboards, and whistles while accompanying dancers.
 Everyone will get a chance to play and dance.
 All levels are welcome.